hmazhar/ompeak/README.md

 ompeak
 ======

-An OpenMP benchmarking utility to compare agains OpenCL
+An OpenMP benchmarking utility

+Currently does a memory bandwidth test using float4